 Just a few hundred metres east of the famous cave sit two less-photographed chambers: Gruta da Corredoura and Gruta da Mesquita.
 Both are larger than Algar de Benagil in total volume, but neither has the dramatic roof opening.
 Instead you get long, tunnel-like arches with electric-blue water and high shadowed walls.

 Almost every Benagil tour passes these and points them out, but only small boats can go inside.
-If you are on a speedboat tour, ask the skipper to spend a few minutes inside — they usually will.
+If you want the cave coast with a quiet swim stop and some private cave time, a private Cranchi yacht cruise to Benagil is the way to get inside Corredoura without a queue behind you.

 Marinha Beach Arches